timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 ![me_cossim](/img/me_cossim.png)
 *An example of how a top 20 list would look like*

 This list of games is quite an interesting one.
 I own one of the games (Cry Havoc) and have yet to play it but purchased it after performing intensive research.
 Several of the games like Dead of Winter, Viticulture and Scythe are in my wishlist.
 There are some games that I have looked at but have no interest in trying like Cash n Guns and Forbidden Stars.
-Most of the other games I am aware of but have not done deeper research and suggests that I should do so based on its recommendation.
+Most of the other games I am aware of but have not done deeper research which suggests that I should do so based on its recommendation.
 One thing interesting about this list is the range of games it provides.
 It does not include solely the top games as determined by the game rank but has a good mix from the top 600.
 In fact, Monikers, ranked 557, is one I have never heard of till now.

 Let's take a look at the distribution of this list of 20 games in terms of number of ratings and ranking on Boardgamegeek.